Tailscale Tunnel Setup Guide

 # Expose whoami (uses service name as hostname)

-./uis tailscale expose whoami
+./uis network expose tailscale whoami

 # Result: https://whoami.dog-pence.ts.net